Opportunities and challenges

 Population growth and managing transport demand

-Queensland’s population is estimated to be around 5 million1 and is predicted to increase to around 6.68 million by 2036 and around 7.16 million by 20412 .
+Queensland’s population is estimated to be around 5.2 million1 and is predicted to increase to around 6.7 million by 2036 and around 7.2 million by 20412.
 Most of this increase is likely to continue to be in South East Queensland, coastal communities and regional centres with industry growth.
-An acceleration of growth in regional centres has recently occurred as a result of the COVID19 pandemic3, with more Australian households moving away from capital cities to regional areas.
+An acceleration of growth in regional centres has occurred as a result of the COVID-19 pandemic3, with more Australian households moving away from capital cities to regional areas.

 Queensland has seen substantial investment in infrastructure and public transport services over the past decade to cater for this growth.
 However, Transport and Main Roads continues to face significant challenges to manage the ongoing impact of this growth, harness opportunities and mitigate associated risks, such as increased congestion.

 New technology provides significant opportunities for managing a growing and increasingly diverse population, helping to address the challenges of congestion, accessibility, sustainability and reduced emissions, service reliability, safety and network resilience.
 Transport and Main Roads will continue to anticipate and assess emerging technologies and business models and understand how they can be used to support economic growth and benefit all transport users.

 Transport and Main Roads can use new technologies to position the transport system to meet future needs—creating a single integrated transport system that anticipates, rather than just responds to, customers’ needs.
 Smart and connected technologies, and access to real time information, enables customers to make more informed transport choices and helps optimise transport network operations, leading to improved transport reliability.
 These technologies also enable improved management of transport infrastructure by providing the department with greater awareness of asset use, performance and condition.
 Technologies will be used to optimise freight journey times and keep costs low, particularly by improving first and last mile access.